Tidy Data and Pivoting

 1. pivot_longer() makes datasets longer: it moves some information in the columns into new rows, thereby increasing the number of rows of the dataset.

 2. pivot_wider() makes datasets wider: it moves some information in the rows into new columns, thereby decreasing the number of rows of the dataset.
-By now, you should have a sense for why this might be useful for tidying!

 Pivoting Wider

-Here is some code to create a variable for whether an episode is the first or last episode of the season to ratings_tbl1 and subset to only the data from the first and last episodes of each eason.
+Here is some code to create a variable for whether an episode is the first or last episode of the season to ratings_tbl1 and subset to only the data from the first and last episodes of each season.

 ratings_tbl1 <- ratings_tbl1 %>%